 Learn how Lucky Iron Fish, MiniHero, Social ImpaKt and Ecosia solve complex problems with simple solutions.

 One Lucky Iron Fish provides a family with a significant proportion of their daily recommended iron intake for up to 5 years.
 All you have to do is cook with it.
 It’s a simple, affordable, and effective solution anyone can use.

 The team is doing a great job in accomplishing their vision: “a world without iron deficiency”.

-Gavin Armstrong, CEO of Lucky Iron Fish, is often invited to give talks and inteviews about their solution by major enterprises like TED & Ernst & Young and Lydia Summerlee, the Impact and Partnership Specialist at Lucky Iron Fish, is doing a great job at increasing the reach of their campaigns.
+Gavin Armstrong, CEO of Lucky Iron Fish, is often invited to give talks and interviews about their solution by major enterprises like TED & Ernst & Young and the Impact and Partnership Specialists at Lucky Iron Fish, are doing a great job at increasing the reach of their campaigns.

 Short intro video about Lucky Iron Fish:

 MiniHero: Supercharge your karma with minute acts of heroism.